mrtopher/devotee-widget/README.markdown

 `'wgt_devotee_description' => 'Display your devot:ee sales for the past 30 days.',`

 That's it.
 When you click the Widgets button from the dashboard you should now see the widget listed as an option.

+## Updating

+When updating the widget it is recommended that you first remove the widget from your dashboard, upload the updated widget file and then re-add the widget.
+If you don't do things in this order you may experience unexpected results.
+Once remedy may be to remove and re-add the widget once the updated file has been uploaded.